Accessible Vocal Technique

 This is a collaborative process, where together we ensure that you can experience the differences in your voice and what you're doing to achieve them.
 To me, this is not one-size-fits-all - you and your voice are unique, and different people benefit from different approaches.
 I customize the work I do with each client so that your needs are met with a plan that suits you.

 What Others Are Saying

 "...she was nothing short of spectacular...she was able to teach me to...not only restore my normal voice but sustain it..." read more

 Meet Your Vocal Wizard!

-Sarah is speech-language pathologist, singing performer, and singing teacher.
-Based in New York City.
-Before going into full-time private practice, Sarah maintained a clinical caseload at the Grabscheid Voice and Swallowing Center of Mount Sinai Hospital.
-She also serves as adjunct faculty at Pace University, where she teaches the graduate level Voice Disorders course.
+Sarah is a speech-language pathologist, singing performer, and singing teacher based in New York City.
+Before going into full-time private practice, Sarah maintained a clinical caseload at the Grabscheid Voice and Swallowing Center of Mount Sinai for 5 years as well as an adjunct faculty position at Pace University teaching the graduate level voice disorders course.
 Sarah regularly presents educational lectures on vocal health and performance and manages a singing studio for private clients.
 Her research has covered a wide variety of topics in voice, swallowing, and upper airway disorders.
-In 2020, her study on voice feminization through voice therapy and surgery was published in the Laryngoscope and presented nationally at the Fall Voice Conference.
+In 2022, her study on training graduate level SLP students in voice therapy was presented nationally at the Fall Voice Conference.